 ‘It must have come off when he went under.’
 Someone suggested.

 I had been listening to the frantic voices not to mention a fair amount of swearing that is the norm in the way of life for any soldier in the world, and the Dutch Colonial Army was no exception.
-Albeit for the “Cold War” era, the colonial army was considerably more disciplined than was the norm at the time mainly due to the fact that this was an all-volunteer army.
-These young men wanted something different; like me, they had opted for adventure - the amazing experience of being in the tropics.
+Albeit for the “Cold War” era, the Colonial Army was considerably more disciplined than was the norm at the time mainly because this was an all-volunteer regiment.
+These young men wanted something different; like me, they had opted for adventure - the amazing experience of exploring and patrolling the Amazonian jungles.

 ‘All right, all right,’ I said at last, looking around where we had come out of the water, ‘If it isn’t here then it’s gone.
 There’s nothing you can do about it, don’t get your knickers into a knot about it now, it’s gone, end of story.
 I’ll write a report later.’

-The trucks dumped us along the orange coloured bauxite road near the old rail road track surrounded on all sides by dense triple canopy jungle.
-The lieutenant approached me and we consulted our plastic sealed maps.
+The trucks dumped us along the orange coloured bauxite road near the old railroad track surrounded by dense triple canopy jungle.
+The lieutenant consulted his plastic sealed maps.
 ‘We’ll begin here’, he said as he plotted out a heading towards who knows where or what.
-The maps were in fact mostly white, only interspaced with lines, names of patches, streams, swamps, the occasional hamlet and headings, for the rest the charts were frightfully bare, full of uncharted territory.
+I carried my own map and compass and rather worrying, the maps were mostly white, only interspaced with lines, names of patches, streams, swamps and the occasional hamlet and headings, for the rest the charts were frightfully bare, full of uncharted territory.

 ‘This is where we’re going for today.’

 ‘Is that a swamp lying in our way?’
 I asked, already knowing the answer.